Gettysburg (1993 film): Union

 Ken Burns, who wrote and directed the 1990 documentary The Civil War, portrays an aide to Hancock.
 Civil War historian Brian Pohanka makes an uncredited appearance as Brigadier General Alexander S. Webb.
-The character Sergeant Owen is portrayed by Mark Moses.
 Matt Letscher, who would later appear in the 2003 prequel Gods and Generals as Colonel Adelbert Ames, makes his film debut as a 2nd Maine soldier.

 Production

 Reeves Teletape Studios first acquired the rights for an adaptation of The Killer Angels in 1978.
-In 1981, Ronald F. Maxwell acquired the rights to the property and hired Michael Sharaa to write a screenplay adaptation.
-Although Sharaa died in 1988, Maxwell completed the 400-page screenplay.
+In 1981, Ronald F. Maxwell acquired the rights to the property and hired Michael Shaara to write a screenplay adaptation.
+Although Shaara died in 1988, Maxwell completed the 400-page screenplay.
 PolyGram Pictures agreed to produce the project as a film starring Robert Duvall and William Hurt but went bankrupt shortly afterwards.
 Maxwell was unable to sell the project to any other studio because of the failures of recent historical epics such as Heaven's Gate and Revolution.
 Kevin Costner was interested in adapting the film but chose instead to direct Dances with Wolves.

 Although Maxwell was displeased with American Civil War television series such as North and South and The Blue and the Gray, he reluctantly decided to try to release the project as a television series.
-The producers originally pitched the project to ABC in 1991, as a TV miniseries.
+The producers originally pitched the project to ABC in 1991, as a television miniseries.
 ABC initially agreed to back the project, but when a miniseries about George Armstrong Custer, Son of the Morning Star (1991), got low ratings and after the Gulf War started, ABC pulled out.
 Maxwell, with help from documentarian Ken Burns, finally secured funding for the film from Ted Turner at the 3rd Golden Laurel Awards in 1991.
 Originally it was planned as a miniseries for Turner Network Television, but it was released as a film instead.

 Duvall decided against starring as Robert E. Lee in order to appear in Stalin, while Albert Finney and George C. Scott declined the role.

+Russell Crowe, then an unknown to the US film industry, was favored by Maxwell for the role of Joshua Chamberlain but he was eventually passed over in favor of Jeff Daniels.

 For the first time, the National Park Service allowed the motion picture industry to recreate and film battle scenes directly on the Gettysburg Battlefield, including scenes of Devil's Den and Little Round Top.
 However, much of the movie was shot at a nearby Adams County farm.
 Thousands of Civil War reenactors from across the country volunteered their time to come to Gettysburg to participate in the massive battle scenes.

 The score was composed by Randy Edelman.

-During filming of the battle scenes on Little Round Top, Bradley Egen, an extra playing a Union soldier, was unintentionally struck in the head by the butt of a musket and suffered a mild concussion, however Bradley was able to resume light duties the following day.
+During filming of the battle scenes on Little Round Top, Bradley Egen, an extra playing a Union soldier, was unintentionally struck in the head by the butt of a musket and suffered a mild concussion; however, Bradley was able to resume light duties the following day.